Spiro Malas

 Spiro Samuel Malas (January 28, 1933 – June 23, 2019) was a Greek-American bass-baritone opera singer and actor.

 The son of Greek immigrants Sam and Lillian Malas, he was born in Baltimore, MD January 28, 1933.
 The family owned Duffy's, a restaurant in Baltimore's Southwest neighborhood.
 He attended Towson State College in Maryland and taught geography for a year after graduation while continuing his vocal training at Peabody Conservatory.
 He made his operatic debut in 1959 in his native Baltimore and in 1960 he won the Metropolitan Opera National Council Auditions.
 In 1961 he appeared at the Odeon of Herodes Atticus as King Alcinous in Peggy Glanville-Hicks' Nausicaa, an opera written for the Athens Festival.
 He made his New York debut at the New York City Opera as Spinelloccio in Gianni Schicchi.
 This way he came to the attention of Joan Sutherland and her husband, the conductor Richard Bonynge.
 Giorgio in I Puritani was his first collaboration with them and Sarah Caldwell's Boston Opera Group; he was subsequently asked to tour Australia with the Sutherland/Williamson International Opera Company in 1965.
 This led to appearances at London's Covent Garden, the New York Metropolitan Opera (1983–84) and Chicago Lyric Opera.

 Malas first performed at the Metropolitan Opera in 1983 as Sgt.
 Sulpice in La fille du régiment opposite Dame Joan Sutherland, followed by Il barbiere di Siviglia, La bohème, Les contes d'Hoffmann, Die Fledermaus, Eugene Onegin, L'elisir d'amore, Lulu, Manon Lescaut, Der Rosenkavalier, Salome, Tosca, and Werther.
 He also appeared there in two new productions by Sir Peter Hall; as Zuniga in Carmen, and as Dr. Bartolo in Le nozze di Figaro.
-Mr. Malas was also seen on the Metropolitan Opera stage as Haly in L'italiana in Algeri opposite Marilyn Horne, and Capulet in Roméo et Juliette.
+Malas was also seen on the Metropolitan Opera stage as Haly in L'italiana in Algeri opposite Marilyn Horne, and Capulet in Roméo et Juliette.